8 Best Examples of Mental Health Videos for Students

 5. Inside out

-The video above is a shortcut from the film trailer and producers/director Pete Docter’s acceptance speech at the 2016 Academy Awards.
+The video above is a shortcut from the film trailer and producer/director Pete Docter’s acceptance speech at the 2016 Academy Awards.

 6. We all have mental health